baozhonger/Organization-Application/README.md

 ![first](https://cdn-portal-img.30edu.com.cn/5a8e8097-182d-44d1-bac6-6e01dd84b6fe/20181025/FhzBmc5S5Y-ktp3Ok381hlnKvyI-.jpg)

 # About Us
-We are Baozhongers with energy💪 and love❤.
+We are Baozhongers with energy💪 and passion❤.